 10- Male Breast Growth Could Be Breast Cancer

 Male breast cancer is incredibly rare.
 However, the effects of gynecomastia are similar to those of cancerous tumors.
 If you feel breast pain or see nipple discharge, get your chest examined by your general practitioner.
 A gynecomastia surgeon can also give you a diagnosis of breast cancer or gynecomastia, giving you peace of mind either way.

 11- Gynecomastia Could Resolve On Its Own

-This is good news and a big reason why many gynecomastia surgeons want pubescent age boys to wait a couple of years before committing to treatment.
-Fluctuating hormones during puberty can balance eventually, and the breast tissue could subside.
+This is good news and a big reason why many gynecomastia surgeons want pubescent-age boys to wait a couple of years before committing to treatment.
+Fluctuating hormones during puberty can eventually balance, and the breast tissue could subside.

 If the glandular tissue remains, only male breast reduction surgery can effectively eliminate the problem entirely.

 12- A Diagnosis is Required for Gynecomastia Treatment